 The Authority maintains its available cash in the County Treasury.
 The County pools these funds with those of other agencies and invests the cash.
-These pooled funds are carried at cost, which approximates the fair value.
+Interest earned is allocated quarterly to participating funds and the fair value of the Treasurer's pool is determined on a quarterly basis.
+The adjustment to all participants in the pool is based on the cash balance at the valuation date.
 All the funds in the pool share any investments losses proportionately.